Tuscaloosa to Auburn: Football Championship Tour

 The University of Alabama Crimson Tide and the Auburn Tigers are cross-state rivals in football, but together they have won multiple SEC and national football championship titles.
-Players from the schools have won four Heisman Trophies since 2009, including the first back-to-back Heisman Trophies, a first for any state, in 2009 and 2010.
+Players from the schools have won four Heisman Trophies since 2009, including the first back-to-back trophies awarded to different universities from the same state.

-Sports fans can visit the campuses at Tuscaloosa and Auburn to see the handsome Waterford crystal trophies that are surrounded by other awards, photos, and athletic memorabilia dating as far back as 120 years.
+Sports fans can visit the campuses at Tuscaloosa and Auburn to see the handsome Waterford crystal trophies that are surrounded by other awards, photos, and athletic memorabilia dating back more than 120 years.
 In between is the Alabama Sports Hall of Fame in downtown Birmingham where stories of inducted athletes are showcased.
 Since football is the top sport in the state, the Football Championship Tour is naturally named Road Trip #1.

 See Why the Tide’s Magic Number is 18

-Since the team from Tuscaloosa has won three of the past four national championships, it is the logical starting point for your tour.
+Since the team from Tuscaloosa has dominated the national championships during the past decade, it is the logical starting point for your tour.
 Travel I-20/59 to exit 71 and follow the signs to the campus and Bryant Drive and park at the rear of the Paul Bryant Museum (300 Paul W. Bryant Dr.; 205-348-4668).
 The museum is open seven days a week except for major holidays.

 The Paul W. Bryant Museum is dark and quiet, like a religious shrine.
 This is appropriate since Tide fans believed that the coach could walk on water.